LewisMichelson/Getting-and-Cleaning-Data-Project/README.md

 ##Perform the following required steps:

  Step 1.
-Merges the training and the test sets to create one data set
+Merges the train and test sets to create one data set

  Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement